danriti/moleskine/remote-calls-not-local-calls/README.md

 # Remote Calls != Local Calls: Graceful Degradation when Services Fail

+## Reviewer Comments:

+- "No discussions on this yet.
+Please provide code examples.
+You may also want to discuss toolsets to use (Hystrix, etc.)."
+- "I really like the idea of presenting good patterns (as distinguished from "best practices").
+Would attend this."
+- "Interesting topic!
+Great to see a talk that focuses on recovery/graceful failure rather than preventing failure."

 ## Release It Quotes

 - "Develop a recovery-oriented mind-set."
 (89)